iesl/paper_coref/doc/usage/coreference/acl_paper_coreference.md

 ## Examples ##

 The ```config/evaluation/``` directory has several examples of config files.
-Here are two examples as well:
+Here are a few examples as well:

  ```
  --format-type=Grobid